 - balances strength & flexibility

-- engage the mind and heightens body awareness
+- engages the mind and heightens body awareness

 - no-impact – easy on the joints

-- can be customized for everyone from rehab patients to elite athletes
+- can be customised for everyone from rehab patients to elite athletes

 - complements other methods of exercise